About

 Biojemmss believes in children and young people; in their potential and in their right to a safe and nurturing environment.
 This can only be achieved when they are helped solely for their welfare, rather than for financial gain.
 Biojemmss strives for excellence, and always puts children first.
 It is guided by Christian values, aspiring to reflect Christ’s call for justice, hope and love.

-Biojemmss works with partner organisations, the community, local government and families to provide assistance to at-risk children to rescue or prevent them from experiencing abuse.
-It operates with a focus on long-term and sustainable change, and employs family and community strategies to reduce the risk of children to abuse and exploitation.
+Biojemmss collaborates with partner organisations, the community, local government, and families to assist at-risk children, aiming to rescue or prevent them from experiencing abuse.
+The organisation focuses on long-term and sustainable change, employing family and community strategies to reduce the risk of abuse and exploitation.

 What are our values?